Vatne Municipality: General information

-On 1 January 1902, the northern part of Skodje Municipality was split off to form the new Vatne Municipality.
-Vatne had an initial population of 1,547.
+On 1 January 1902, the large Skodje Municipality was divided.
+The northern part became the new Vatne Municipality (population: 1,547) and the southern part remained as Skodje Municipality (population: 1,551).

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1965, Vatne Municipality was dissolved.
 The island of Dryna and the western part of the island of Midøya (population: 334) were merged with Sør-Aukra Municipality to create the new Midsund Municipality.
-The remainder of Vatne (population: 2,260) was incorporated into Haram Municipality.
-Since 2020, the area is part of Ålesund and Molde municipalities.
+The remainder of Vatne Municipality (population: 2,260) was incorporated into the neighboring Haram Municipality.
+(In 2020, Midsund Municipality became a part of Molde Municipality.)